cloudfoundry/diego-notes/README.md

 1. *Reaping ActualLRPs on failed Cells:*
 	- Cells periodically maintain their presence in the BBS.
-		- If a Cell disappears, the BBS will notice and update `CLAIMED` ActualLRPs associated with the missing Cell to `UNCLAIMED`.
+		- If a Cell disappears, the BBS will notice and update `CLAIMED` and `RUNNING` ActualLRPs associated with the missing Cell to `UNCLAIMED`.
 		- A `RUNNING` ActualLRP however, is not readily updated to `UNCLAIMED`.
 Missing Cell presence could be a result of network jitters or other temporary network failures.
 			- In favor of keeping routability to an already running ActualLRP, the BBS marks the presence for a `RUNNING` ActualLRP on a missing Cell as `SUSPECT`.
 			- At the same time, the BBS starts a backup ActualLRP to take over the suspect ActualLRP in case the missing Cell never reappears.